wt-3d/wt-3d.github.io/docs/rat_enc.md

 # Installation for ratgdo v2.x Case
+Thank you for your purchase of the ratgdo 2.x case/enclosure!

 All versions of the enclosures are designed to be able to secure the PCB with the screws provided.
 The PCB is to be placed in first, then the washer/spacer.

 For version 2.0, install with the ESP attached to the board.